 addressing the relation between the moral concept of a person

-, and in that sense we are assuming
+and the natural world, and in that sense we are assuming

 that the natural world is relevant to moral theory.
 Although